-A deductible is the amount you agree to pay out-of-pocket toward a claim.
+A deductible is an amount you agree to pay out-of-pocket toward a claim.
 Common deductibles are $500 or $1,000.
 The deductible has a correlating relationship with your premium.
 All other things being equal, higher deductibles generally result in lower premiums.
-However, be sure you can afford your deductible if you need to pay it.
+However, be sure you can afford your deductible if you need to pay for it.

 Hurricane and wind deductible details and percentages vary depending on your provider and the state you live in.

 Besides flooding, there may be other coverage gaps lurking in your home insurance policy.
 For example, you may not have enough protection for your personal items.
 Contents coverage is what protects the items in your home, but it has limits — usually 50 to 70 percent of the insured value of the house.

 The best way to make sure the value of your possessions doesn’t exceed your coverage limits is to compile a home inventory — a listing, complete with photos and any receipts you might have, of your possessions.
 In addition to helping you determine the value of your possessions and whether you need more contents coverage, a home inventory can help speed the claims process.

 However, there’s another potential problem.
 Some policies limit payouts for certain high-value items such as jewelry or artwork.
 Talk to your provider about scheduling endorsements to fully cover such items.